csrc-sdsu/mole/python/README.md

 ## Running the test suite

-To run the unit tests, first install the MOLE module as described above, then run the command `python -m pytest python/tests` from the directory `mole/python`).
+To run the unit tests, first install the MOLE module as described above, then run the command `python -m pytest python/tests` from the same root directory `mole`).
 The results of the unit tests should be displayed to your console.

 ## Examples